-For the linear setting where parametric assumptions hold, Figure~\ref{fig:sim_linear}(a) shows that estimation error increases as we regularize extrapolation (as expected).
-This is in congruence lack of balance shown in Figure~\ref{fig:sim_linear}(b).
-As the parametric assumption holds, relying on it for extrapolation yields optimal estimates.
-However, for the nonlinear DGP where parametric assumptions are violated through quadratic and interaction terms, this is not true.
-Figure~\ref{fig:sim_nonlinear} illustrates our theoretical bias-bias-variance tradeoff.
-Small amounts of extrapolation remain beneficial due to the linear component, but excessive extrapolation leads to high error rates due to assumption violations.
-Regularization reduces extrapolation bias from parametric misspecification but increases distributional imbalance bias.
+For the linear DGP, where the parametric assumption holds, estimation error increases monotonically as we regularize extrapolation (i.e., increase $\gamma$): relying on correct parametric assumptions yields optimal estimates.
+However, for the nonlinear DGP (Figure~\ref{fig:sim_nonlinear_main}), the quadratic and interaction terms violate the linearity assumption.
+The results illustrate the bias-bias-variance tradeoff predicted by our theory: small amounts of extrapolation remain beneficial due to the linear component, but excessive extrapolation leads to high error rates due to violations of the parametric model.
+The high-dimensional experiment further demonstrates that sweeping over $\gamma$ smoothly interpolates between parametric regression-like behavior (unconstrained extrapolation) and IPW-like behavior (no extrapolation).